sarathsreedharan/rlc_project/README.md

 **Running the scenario -**

-Start services related to each of the above mentioned packages are started, the entire scenario can be run using the script plan_executor.py
+Start services related to each of the above mentioned packages, the entire scenario can be run using the script plan_executor.py

 ```
 Usage: